 Blackpool Symphony Orchestra

 Although we weren't able to meet together since the beginning of the first lock-down in March 2020 we continued to find ways for our members to enjoy music making and stay connected throughout lock-down.

 We held virtual coffee breaks on Thursday evenings which included desert island discs, a quiz or two and even some signing sessions as well as keeping people up to date on our other projects.
-We have also held some online Come and Plays and have been delighted to welcome musicians from across the country to join us.
+We also held some online Come and Plays and were delighted to welcome musicians from across the country to join us.

 The first of these was Our Virtual Performance of Over the Rainbow, which was arranged for us by our composer in residence, Ed Rugman, which raised over £3,000 for Blackpool Food Bank.
 This was followed by our 'The Making of BSO Rainbow' video and Life on Pause.

 We are delighted that our BSO Rainbow Lock Down Virtual Performance has been enjoyed by so many people and thrilled that it has been recognised by Making Music, the Royal Philharmonic Society and the Classical Music Digital Awards.